Skip to main content

 • For government services.

-The grant period is 12 months.
+Prebys Sparx is offering up to a 12-month project period for the winner.
+This project period must be up to 12 continuous months.
 The winner will be selected and announced February-March 2025.
 Prebys Foundation will then work with the winner to execute the grant agreement, which will outline the project start and end date.
-The grantee will return any unexpended funds to the Prebys Foundation at the end of the project period.
-Please review the timeline, rules, and sample agreement.
+The grantee will be expected to return any unexpended funds to the Prebys Foundation at the end of the project period.
+Please review the Timeline, Rules, and Sample Agreement.

 Uplift San Diego youth communities